Modification of Quark-Gluon Distributions in Nuclei by Correlated Nucleon Pairs

-When we combine the elements of Fig.\,\ref{fig:fModpn} to construct the nPDFs, we find that the valence nPDFs for the \traditional\ and SRC fits are identical, within uncertainties.
+As noted earlier, when we combine the elements of Fig.\,\ref{fig:fModpn} to construct the nPDFs, we find that the valence nPDFs for the \traditional\ and SRC fits are identical, within uncertainties.
 This highlights the fact that the nPDFs are truly constrained by the data, despite the differing parameterizations.

 \sectionX{Conclusions} We have performed the first-ever global QCD analysis of nuclear PDFs using a framework based on concepts from SRC nuclear models.
 It leads to similar, or better, data description as compared to the traditional parameterization, and enables a meaningful physical interpretation of the fit.
 The incorporated data include the high-energy DIS, DY, and electroweak boson production commonly used in nPDF fits.
 The analysis determines both the standard ``average" nuclear PDFs (that can be compared with traditional nPDF fits), as well as a universal distribution of partons in SRC nucleon pairs and the fractions of such SRC pairs.